OloruntobiOlurombi/single-app/README.md

 <img width="1438" alt="Screenshot 2023-02-20 at 11 33 16 AM" src="https://user-images.githubusercontent.com/40290711/220313775-5b353f51-9724-446e-865f-d1ca2ef9e1fa.png">

-Creating an Argo CD application with the argocd CLI
+### Creating an Argo CD application with the argocd CLI

+- It is important to note that we can also recreate the above steps using the argocd CLI using the command below:

 ```
 argocd app create {APP NAME} \
 --project {PROJECT} \
 --repo {GIT REPO} \--path {APP FOLDER} \
 --dest-namespace {NAMESPACE} \
 --dest-server {SERVER URL}
+```

-{APP NAME} is the name you want to give the application
+- {APP NAME} is the name you want to give the application
-{PROJECT} is the name of the project created or "default"
+- {PROJECT} is the name of the project created or "default"
-{GIT REPO} is the url of the git repository where the gitops config is located
+- {GIT REPO} is the url of the git repository where the gitops config is located
-{APP FOLDER} is the path to the configuration for the application in the gitops repo
+- {APP FOLDER} is the path to the configuration for the application in the gitops repo
-{DEST NAMESPACE} is the target namespace in the cluster where the application will be deployed
+- {DEST NAMESPACE} is the target namespace in the cluster where the application will be deployed
-{SERVER URL} is the url of the cluster where the application will be deployed.
+- {SERVER URL} is the url of the cluster where the application will be deployed.
 Use https://kubernetes.default.svc to reference the same cluster where Argo CD has been deployed

+##### Once this completes, you can see the status and configuration of the application.

 ```

-Once this completes, you can see the status and configuration of the application.

-```
 argocd app list
 ```
-For a more detailed view of the application configuration, run:
+- For a more detailed view of the application configuration, run:

 ```
 argocd app get {APP NAME}